TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/setting_access_levels.md

 # Types of Access

-Selecting the appropriate access level for datasets and software in 4TU.ResearchData is crucial, as it determines how others can interact with the research outputs.
-Researchers must carefully consider their obligations to research partners, especially those from the commercial sector, when making this decision.
+Selecting the appropriate access level for datasets and software in 4TU.ResearchData is essential, as it defines how others can interact with your research outputs.
+Researchers must balance openness with necessary restrictions, considering the nature of the data, any agreements with partners, particularly from the commercial sector, and any ethical or legal obligations.
+Appropriate and well-considered access decisions help ensure your data is as open as possible while respecting your responsibilities.

 **4TU.ResearchData offers four access levels:**